-Learn the tips and tricks for crispy skin when cooking wings low and slow.
+Learn the tips and tricks for crispy skin when cooking smoked buffalo chicken wings low and slow.

 My husband is from Rochester, NY, and I’m pretty sure that means it is required by upstate NY law a baby’s first food must be Buffalo Chicken Wings.
 Well, at least by the time they get teeth.
 Or at a minimum parents are required to douse their child’s rice cereal with Frank’s Red Hot.

 Either way, Buffalo Chicken Wings are an upstate NY original and an American pub staple.
 And by “buffalo” I’m not referring to the animal, but instead Buffalo, NY, the city where these indulgent treats originated at Anchor Bar.